Restricted fre agents are making headlines in various markets across the NHL.

 Cowen is listed on the Senators' 57-man training camp roster even though he does not have a contract.
 A team spokesperson said all of the players listed on the roster were invited to camp, but Cowen wasn't there when the team reported for physicals Wednesday.

-Bruce Garrioch of the Ottawa Sun reported that the Senators have tabled an eight-year contract that would carry a salary cap charge of $3.5 million annually, but Cowen has so far balked at it, likely because he wants to preserve his long-term earning potential, which should grow as he continues to evolve as a player.
+Bruce Garrioch of the Ottawa Sun reported that the Senators have tabled an eight-year contract that would carry a salary cap charge of $3.5 million annually, but Cowen has so far balked, likely because he wants to preserve his long-term earning potential, which should grow as he continues to evolve.

 Cowen is 22 years old and has played one full NHL season.
 He missed the first 41 games last season while recovering from hip surgery, a result of an injury he sustained while playing in the American Hockey League during the lockout.

 Franson is caught in a tough position of being the remaining restricted free agent the Maple Leafs have to sign.
-Before Kadri signed, Toronto general manager Dave Nonis had less than $5 million in salary-cap space with which to work.
+Before Kadri signed, Toronto general manager Dave Nonis had less than $5 million in salary-cap space.
 The team could create more via trade, demotion or injury placement.

 Franson was fourth among defensemen in the NHL last season with 25 assists.
 He reportedly wanted a four-year deal at the start of negotiations, but that seems unlikely.
 If Franson signs a two-year deal it would give him a chance to become an unrestricted free agent in the summer of 2015, when he will be 27 years old.